Religious liberty and persecution: a global perspective

 Surrounded by the global reality of religious persecution, and driven by our love for God, we must act.
 We must pray and work for our persecuted brothers and sisters around the world.
 When one part of the body suffers, the whole body suffers (see 1 Corinthians 12).
 In a land of religious liberty, we have a biblical responsibility to stand up and speak out on their behalf.

 Moreover, in a country where even our own religious liberty is increasingly limited, our suffering brothers and sisters beckon us not to let the cost of following Christ in our culture silence our faith.
 May we not sit back and accommodate our culture in relative comfort while they stand up and counter their culture at great cost.
 May we realize with them that privatized Christianity is no Christianity at all, for it is practically impossible to know Christ and not proclaim Christ — to believe his Word when we read it in our homes or churches, and not obey it in our communities and cities.
 And may we remember with the great cloud of witnesses that has gone before us that while our citizenship officially belongs to a government, our souls ultimately belong to God.

-David Platt is president of the International Mission Board of the Southern Baptist Convention.
-This essay is adapted from his forthcoming book, Counter Culture, (Tyndale, February 2015).
 This article was originally published in the winter 2015 issue of Southern Seminary Magazine.